ffund/ml-notebooks/notebooks/1-explore-hw.md

 ::: {.cell .markdown}

-**TODO** Q10: Answer the following question: Do the results seem to satisfy "common sense"?
-Explain, citing specific data from your plot to support your answer.
-Make sure to explain any trends, patterns, or notable anomalies observed in your data.
-Which trends, patterns, or notable anomalies are likely related to COVID-19 cases, non-pharmaceutical interventions such as stay-at-home orders, or vaccinations?
-Which trends, patterns, or notable anomalies are likely related to other factors?
+**TODO** Q10: Answer the following questions:

+* Do the results seem to satisfy "common sense"?
+* Make sure to explain any trends, patterns, or notable anomalies observed in your mobility data.
+* Which trends, patterns, or notable anomalies in the mobility data are likely related to COVID-19 cases, non-pharmaceutical interventions such as stay-at-home orders, or vaccinations?
+* Which trends, patterns, or notable anomalies in the mobility data are likely related to other factors?
+* Cite specific evidence from your plot to support your answer.

-**TODO** Q11: In the [Calibrate Region](https://support.google.com/covid19-mobility/checklist/9834261?hl=en&ref_topic=9822927) checklist, Google suggests a number of reasons why the data might *not* be useful for understanding the effect of COVID-19-related lockdowns, or why the data might be misleading.
+**TODO** Q11: In the [Calibrate Region](https://support.google.com/covid19-mobility/checklist/9834261?hl=en&ref_topic=9822927) checklist, Google suggests a number of reasons why their mobility data might *not* be useful for understanding the effect of COVID-19-related interventions, or why the data might be misleading.

 * For the U.S. state you have chosen, briefly answer *all* of the questions in that checklist, and explain how your answer affects the validity of the data.